-What you said in the stage one workshops
+What residential customers said in stage one workshops

-This section gives a summary of what you said in our workshops in July and August.
+This section gives a summary of what residential customers said in our workshops in July and August 2023.

 What residential customers told us

 1. The energy environment is rapidly changing because of net zero targets.
 What is in the best interests of customers when pricing gas over the next five years?